-The AD5428/AD5440/AD54471 are CMOS, 8-, 10-, and 12-bit, dual-channel, current output digital-to-analog converters (DACs), respectively.
-These devices operate from a 2.5 V to 5.5 V power supply, making them suited to battery-powered and other applications.
+The AD54051 is a CMOS, 12-bit, dual-channel, current output digital-to-analog converter (DAC).
+This device operates from a 2.5 V to 5.5 V power supply, making it suited to battery-powered and other applications.

-As a result of being manufactured on a CMOS submicron process, they offer excellent 4-quadrant multiplication characteristics, with large signal multiplying bandwidths of up to 10 MHz.
+Because of manufacturing with a CMOS submicron process, the device offers excellent 4-quadrant multiplication characteristics, with large signal multiplying bandwidths of up to 10 MHz.